-Why I chose to become a Community Bank[®] company Director: Having served as a Councillor at Yarra City for over six years as the Mayor, Chair of Finance and Governance and Planning and Community Development, I have a strong connection and understanding of the Clifton Hill and North Fitzroy community and have developed positive and productive relationships with individuals and community groups in the area.
-As an active member of the Steering Committee of the Community Bank[®] branch since its inception, I became a director when the Community Bank[®] branch launched in order to contribute to the successful establishment of a genuine, alternative, local banking service where community and shareholders benefit.
+My experience as a Mayor and Councillor of the Yarra City Councillor coupled with my strong connection and understanding of the Clifton Hill and North Fitzroy community and positive and productive relationships with individuals and community groups in the area contribute to the growth of our community enterprise.
+As an active member of the Steering Committee of the Community Bank[®] branch since its inception, I became a Director when the Community Bank[®] launched in order to contribute to the successful establishment of a genuine, alternative, local banking service where community and shareholders benefit.
 I am proud to be a founding member of our community enterprise that continues to invest in our vibrant and dynamic community.

-What experience I bring to this role: I bring a wide range of skills and experience in marketing, community planning, campaigning and industrial law.
-I have a degree in Communications and Social Sciences and Certificate 4 in Industrial Relations from Monash University and am further developing my skills by undertaking a Masters in Regional and Community Development at Monash University.
-I am also a member of the Council of Australasian Tribunals and currently preside on the Councillor Conflict Panel (CCP) administered by the Municipal Association of Victoria.
+What experience I bring to this role:

+I bring a wide range of skills and experience in community engagement, marketing, community planning, campaigning and industrial law.
+I have a degree in Communications.
+I have been a member of the Council of Australasian Tribunals and the Councillor Conflict Panel (CCP) administered by the Municipal Association of Victoria for 7 years.
+As a parent of a newborn and a 7 year old within the local community I have a good relationship with many organisations and shared vision for a harmonious and vibrant community.

-My general philosophy: I have a strong commitment to, social justice, my local community(s), environmental sustainability, family, cooking and the North Melbourne Football Club.
-Member: Community Engagement Committee Interests in shares: 2,001
+I have a strong commitment to, social justice, my local community(s), environmental sustainability, family, cooking and the North Melbourne Football Club.

+Deputy Chairman: Community Engagement Committee

+Interests in shares: 2,001